MID-IST-FALL-2018/elastic-math-server/README.md

 ### Worker

-Workers is modelled as an Akka actors.
+Workers are modelled as an Akka actors.
 The skeleton of this class contains the implementation of the operations `SUM`, `SUB` and `MUL`.
 The implementation of these operations cannot be modified.